 If you know a licensed inspector, feel free to hire him or her.
-If not, I have several that I work with and can recommend!
-Just ask!
+If not, I can get you a list of inspectors we recommend.

 Fair warning: Inspection reports often make a home sound like it should be bulldozed because it has so many problems.
 Things are rarely as bad as an inspection report makes it sound.
 So when you read through yours, don't be alarmed.